 Not to mention, eggs serve many functions as an ingredient in other recipes – as part of hollandaise sauce, in baked goods, as a coating for bread crumbs on a chicken breast, you name it!
 Eggs provide flavor, color, help to emulsify or thicken, bind, coat, leaven, and prevent crystallization in food.

 The key to cooking eggs is to keep them at a low-medium heat for short periods of time.
 Coagulation is a gross-sounding word, but it just means that the proteins are being denatured and taking on a different form.
-The egg whites going form clear when raw to white when cooked is just the proteins coagulating.
+The egg whites going from clear when raw to white when cooked is just the proteins coagulating.

 Sometimes when you hard boil an egg, you’ll see a green ring around the yolk.
 That’s okay to eat, it’s just a little unsightly.
 What this is is the iron from the yolk mixing with the sulfur in the white, creating iron sulfide.
 This is just an indication that the egg was cooked too long!